What is speech therapy?

 My answer is YES.

-I know how this may sound like I am asking for customers.
+I know how this may sound, but I am asking for customers.
 But hear me out.

 Let us first ignore the many children we have helped to start communicating well.
-Let us ignore the number of children that speech therapy has helped generally.
-Let us come home.
+Ignore the number of children that speech therapy has helped generally.
+Then let us come home.

 Speech therapy is effective because it treats the root cause of the problem.
 Many times, a child may have gut imbalance, disconnect at home, trauma, or autism.
 Speech therapy will help treat these issues while assisting the child to make sounds, reduce their possible sensory overload, communicate (with or without words), and play with other children.